-Whether you are working in your home country or planning to migrate to another country to stay and work, it’s vital that you know about minimum wage rates.
-This is because it is illegal for companies or government agencies to pay below minimum wage.
+You must know about minimum wage rates especially if you are planning to migrate to another country to stay and work.
+This is because, in developed countries, it is illegal for companies or government agencies to pay below minimum wage.

-The minimum wage policies and laws do not permit workers to accept jobs below the minimum wage because it can lead to economic challenges and others.
-A worker has legal rights to report any company or government agency that pays below the minimum wage rates set by the government.
+The minimum wage policies and laws do not permit workers to accept jobs below the minimum wage because it can lead to economic challenges.
+A worker has the legal right to report any company or government agency that pays below the minimum wage rates set by the government.
 Any worker who fails to do so is also guilty of violating labor laws.

-There are several factors that determine the minimum wage of a country, but before we proceed, let’s have a thorough understanding of the term minimum wage.
+Several factors determine the minimum wage of a country, but before we proceed, let’s have a thorough understanding of the term minimum wage.

 Understanding Minimum Wage

 Over 90 countries of the World accept and implement this minimum wage definition by the International Labour Organization.
-Some countries pay higher minim wages than others far beyond the standard set by the ILO.
-Other economically fragile and poor countries with fewer industries and job opportunities cannot meet up the minimum wage standard set by the International labor organization.
+Some countries pay higher minimum wages than others far beyond the standard set by the ILO.
+Other economically fragile and poor countries with fewer industries and job opportunities cannot meet the minimum wage standard set by the International Labor Organization.

 In this article, we present to you the best 10 countries with the most elevated minimum wage permitted by law and their compensation.